dcBrian/Airbnb/README.md

 ## Done

 - Home Page
+- Seach Page (Data has been populated for 'London')
+- Map feature
+- Responsive

 This is a Airbnb clone made with Nextjs.

-The purpose of this project is to showcase my knowledge by reproducing the main features of Airbnb.
+The purpose of this project is to showcase my knowledge by reproducing some features of Airbnb.
 <br />

 <p align="center">